 Provides an understanding of the pediatric disease processes.
-Covers nursing care for the child and his/her family with an emphasis on disease process, health teaching, prevention of illness, and promotion of optimal physical, developmental, and emotional health.
+Covers nursing care for the child and his/her family with an on problem solving and decision making techniques to prepare the student for a leadership/management role within various emphasis on disease process, health teaching, prevention of illness, and promotion of optimal physical, developmental, and emotional health.
 This course will illustrate healthcare in the hospital, home, school, clinic, and physician's office.
 Offered spring semester.